VideojogosLusofona/color-shape-links-ai-competition/doc/04_thinker.md

    ```
    $ git clone --recurse-submodules https://github.com/VideojogosLusofona/color-shape-links-ai-competition.git
    ```
-3. Create a new .NET Standard class library, `cd` into the project's folder and remove the default class:
+3. Create a development folder and `cd` into it:
    ```
-   $ dotnet new classlib -n MyAIThinkerProjectName
+   $ mkdir my-ai-solution
-   $ cd MyAIThinkerProjectName
+   $ cd my-ai-solution
-   $ rm Class1.cs
    ```
-4. Add the ColorShapeLinks.Common project as a dependency:
+   Currently, the folder structure should be as follows:
    ```
-   $ dotnet add reference ../color-shape-links-ai-competition/ConsoleApp/ColorShapeLinks/Common
+   └──color-shape-links-ai-dev/
+      ├──color-shape-links-ai-competition/
+      └──my-ai-solution/
    ```
-5. _Optional:_ Initialize a Git repository, add a `.gitignore` file and make the first commit:
+4. _Optional:_ Initialize a Git repository, add a `.gitignore` file and make the first commit:
    ```
    $ git init